suiko1984/PayPay/README.md

-# PayPay
+# PayPay Coding Challenge

 Here is my solution for the coding challenge.

-Goal:
+# Goal:
 - Develop a Currency Conversion App that allows a user view exchange rates for any given currency

-Functional requirements:
+# Functional requirements:
 - Exchange rates are fetched from: https://currencylayer.com/documentation
 - I only used the free API Access Key for using the API.
 Therefore, there were some limitations to access the complete API.
 For instance, getting the exchange rates of any currency other the USD was